davidstanke/qrcode-generator/README.md

 # qrcode-generator
 This repo provides Terraform code which will provision a QR Code generator using Google Cloud Functions.
 The function is exposed via an HTTPS endpoint which accepts text via querystring.
-It generates a QR Code as a PNG, stores it in Google Cloud Storage, and returns a JSON object containing the public URL of the QR Code.
+It generates a QR Code as a PNG, stores it in Google Cloud Storage, and returns a JSON object containing the public URL of the QR Code. _(Thank you to [@asrivas](https://github.com/asrivas) for suggesting the architecture!)_

 ## Requirements
 * Terraform 1.0 or higher